macmv/rgen/docs/things_to_do.md

 - Burnable | Bamboo needs to be able to be placed into a furnace to be used as a fuel

 ### Mossy Stumps
+- Droping | mossy stumps need to drop their parrent log and a mossy block
+- Crafting | crafted from a log and a mossy block
+- Sound | breaking should sound like a log but walking should sound like grass or custom moss sound

+### Mossy Block
+- Sound | walking on it should sound like grass or a custom moss sound

+### Mossy Carpet
+- Sound | walking on it should sound like grass or a custom moss sound
+- Placement | Can't be placed on self or nonsolid blocks
+- Crafting | Should be craftable from 2 moss blocks to make 6 carpet
+- water | when hit with water it should break simialr to other plant blocks in minecraft

 ### Basalt
 - Texture | A bassalt texture is needed